Signer architecture

 * **Threshold signing.** Every Curator Safe transaction requires at least two signatures.
 A single compromised signer cannot execute a transaction alone.

 * **Timelocks on governance-class changes.** Changes that can expand permissions or increase risk, for example role updates, enabling a new market, raising allocation ceilings, or adding an adapter, execute under protocol-specific timelocks (e.g. Morpho v2's 3/7/14-day schedule, Euler Earn's 3-day delay, Gearbox's 24-hour delay on pool changes).
+Symbiotic V2 ships no built-in timelock on its economic parameters, so there the separation is by authority rather than by delay: parameters that can widen exposure sit with the Security Council, operational parameters with the Curator Safe.
 Operational actions within pre-approved bounds, such as reallocation between enabled markets or setting a market cap to zero, are not timelocked so that agents can respond within seconds.
 The **Guardian** role can intervene during the timelock window if needed.
 Coverage varies by protocol and is documented on each vault page.

 * **Monitoring.** Hypernative and internal monitors flag abnormal transactions in real time, including queued timelocked actions.